-The Massachusetts Artists Foundation awarded Mr. Young a first-place prize in Architecture, and he received a John Worthington Ames Scholarship, for excellence in design.
-His award-winning work has been shown at numerous galleries and architectural exhibits and has been published in national architectural journals, as well as major newspapers in Boston, San Francisco, Puerto Rico, and México DF.
+The Massachusetts Artists Foundation awarded Mr. Young a first-place prize in Architecture, and he received a John Worthington Ames Scholarship for excellence in design.
+His award-winning work has been shown at numerous galleries and architectural exhibits.
+It has been published in national architectural journals, and the major newspapers in Boston, San Francisco, San Juan, and México DF.
 His residential design has received a gold award from HUD and Professional Builder.
-The Puerto Rico Chapter of the American Institute of Architects has awarded Arq.
-Young’s work with an award in the built work projects category.
+The Puerto Rico chapter of the American Institute of Architects has awarded Christopher an award of excellence in the built work category.

 As a member of the Boston Architectural College, Board of Directors, and co-founder of the Boston Architectural College’s Interior Design Program, Mr. Young held the position as an architect on the Boston Public Facilities Design Review Committee.
 He helped establish the City of Boston, Neighborhood Facade Rehabilitation Program, and lead the team designing the San Francisco Recreation and Parks Strategic Master Plan for its 263 public parks.

 While a senior faculty member at the Boston Architectural College, Mr. Young taught core design studios and courses in technology.
 He was selected as a faculty member for Harvard University’s Career Discovery Program.
 He has been a visiting critic at the Harvard Graduate School of Design, the Massachusetts Institute of Technology, The California College of Arts and Crafts and the University of California at Berkeley.

 Chris is licensed to practice architecture in California, Florida, Puerto Rico, and is a member of NCARB.